Citi Benefits Handbook

 1. A member presents a prescription for a drug requiring step therapy at a retail pharmacy or via Home Delivery.

-3. The claim is submitted for processing - the ESI system automatically looks back at the member's claim history to see if the member had a prescription filled in that time period for the alternative drug (typically 130 days).
+3. The claim is submitted for processing — the ESI system automatically looks back at the member's claim history to see if the member had a prescription filled in that time period (typically 130 days) for the alternative drug.

 4. If a claim for an alternative drug is found, the claim will automatically process.

 5. If there is no history of a prescription filled for an alternative drug, the prescription claim is rejected.

 6. The pharmacist can either contact the member's physician to see if an alternative drug is acceptable or advise the member to contact his/her physician.

 7. The physician can provide a prescription for an alternative drug.
 If the physician strongly feels that the original drug prescribed will best treat the member's condition, then he or she can submit a prior authorization request.
 If the request meets the clinical criteria, the originally prescribed drug will be covered.

 8. A notification will be sent to both the member and physician regarding whether the request has been approved or denied.

 Call Express Scripts at 1 (800) 227-8338 or www.express-scripts.com to obtain information about whether your medication requires step therapy and/or about the applicable copay for the generic, preferred brand or non-preferred category of drug.